WannesFransen1994/ip_major/lesson_05/guide/1_create_op.md

 For now let us forget that we're still missing our view and templates.
 We can see the `new/2` and `create/2` actions.
 For the `new/2` action, we create a changeset as forms need these to render themselves.
 Because it is new, we'll create a new struct and pass it as a parameter.
 Then when we render the template, we pass the changeset so that we can use it later on.

 The `create/2` action on the other hand, will receive some parameters from the post requests.
 These are already parsed thanks to the plugs in the `:browser` pipeline.
-We use there attributes to create a new user, and if no errors are present we'll execute the pattern matched statement and redirect to a new form (for now).
+We use these attributes to create a new user, and if no errors are present we'll execute the pattern matched statement and redirect to a new form (for now).
 Otherwise you'll render that same form again with the necessary errors.

 ## The view